Cybersecurity

 While every square is a rectangle, not every rectangle is a square.
-Similarly, while every managed security service provider is a service provider, not every managed service provider, offers cybersecurity services.
+Similarly, while every managed security service provider (MSSP) is a service provider, not every managed service provider (MSP) offers cybersecurity services.

-With cyberattacks getting more coverage in the media, cybersecurity has also come into the limelieght.
+With cyberattacks getting more coverage in the media, cybersecurity has also come into the limelight.
 So much so that the MSSP market size is expected to grow to $52.9 billion by 2028.

-Factors that influence this projected rise include a growing adoption of MSSPs by businesses due to strict data protection laws, the popularity and frequence of harmful ransomware attacks on organizations, and the demand by governments and customers on companies to increase the scope of their cybersecurity goals.
+Factors that influence this projected rise include businesses' growing adoption of MSSPs due to strict data protection laws, the popularity and frequency of ransomware attacks, and demand by governments and customers that companies increase the scope of their cybersecurity goals.

-Join us below to gain a clearer view of the differences between MSPs and MSSPs, why managed security service providers emerged, and why an organization might consider recruiting a dedicated MSSP for their cybersecurity needs.
+Join us below for a clearer view of the differences between MSPs and MSSPs, why managed security service providers emerged, and why an organization might consider recruiting a dedicated MSSP for their cybersecurity needs.

 For more information on Impact’s stance on managed services, watch our webinar, A Closer Look at Impact’s Approach to Managed IT.